 I have always loved the simplicity of Charlotte Voake’s stories which often centre around animals and pets.
 Her style of illustration gives each one its character without having to say very much, which is a very effective and clever technique for engaging young children with picture book stories.
 She balances perfectly a simple text alongside the beautiful illustrations as central to the story to involve the young reader.

 Charlotte has cleverly weaved in a message about bullying and the protection of a mother for her young through the story.
 This offers opportunities for talk once the fun and action within the story are over.
-It goes without saying that this is a perfect book to read aloud.
+It goes without saying that Some Dinosaurs are Small is a perfect book to read aloud.